amitu/amitu.github.com/quotes.md

   -- Carl Sagan

 ----
 The only decisions you ll really regret are the ones you let others make them for you.

 ----
-The only constant in all your failures is you.
-	-- some boss, while firing someone
+The only constant in all your failures is you.  -- some boss, while firing someone

 ----

-Living in future is stress, living in past is guilt, living in the present is serenity.
-	-- Buddhist Expression
+Living in future is stress, living in past is guilt, living in the present is serenity.  -- Buddhist Expression

 ----
 Never point out a problem without providing a few alternative solutions.

 ----
-“There is nothing more permanent than that which is temporary,” a reminder to do it right the first time.
+"There is nothing more permanent than that which is temporary," a reminder to do it right the first time.

 ----
 If it’s stupid but works, it isn’t stupid.